Professor Helen Steward

 - Location: G19 Michael Sadler

 My research interests lie mainly in the philosophy of action and free will, the philosophy of mind, and the metaphysical and ontological issues which bear on these areas (e.g. causation, supervenience, levels of explanation, the event/state distinction, the concepts of process and power).
 I have also worked on the category of animality and on understandings of the human being which take seriously our membership of the animal kingdom, and related biological and evolutionary perspectives on ourselves.
-More recently, I have been branching out into the philosophy of perception (especially with respect to the senses of touch, movement and proprioception); and the philosophy of representation and content.
-I have recently also become interested in (though not necessarily yet committed to) enactivist approaches to the human mind.
+Recently, I have been writing about plant agency and behaviour; laws of nature; the concept of determinism; and the idea of a two-way power – and am in the process of writing a book on causation.

 From 2014-16, I was the holder of an AHRC Fellowship, working on a project entitled 'Persons as Animals: Understanding the Animal Bases of Agency, Perceptual Knowledge and Thought'.
 This project initiated my recent foray into the philosophy of perception and of representation, and I am continuing to work on these questions.
 The project also involved a collaboration with Chester Zoo, concerned with the question how varying views of humanity's position within the animal kingdom might affect our concern to care for it.